Requirements and Limitations

 Support for Intercluster Peers

 The Instant Messaging and Presence supports intercluster peers to clusters that are running different software versions.
 To find the interdomain federations that are supported, see the "Supported Integrations" chapter in the Compatibility Matrix for Cisco Unified Communications Manager and IM and Presence Service .

 With the merging of Cisco Unified Communications Manager and IM and Presence Service, enterprise and service parameters are now shared between nodes in a cluster.
 As such, both types of nodes use the same settings for enterprise and cluster-wide parameters.
 You need to be aware that not all parameter settings are retained during an upgrade to Release 10.0(1).
 All enterprise parameters and cluster-wide service parameters that are common to both Cisco Unified Communications Manager and IM and Presence Service retain the value specified on Cisco Unified Communications Manager only, with one exception.
 The User Assignment Mode parameter is the only enterprise parameter that is retained during upgrade.
 Service parameters that apply to IM and Presence only are retained after an upgrade.

 Cisco recommends that before you begin an upgrade, you make a note of parameter settings and evaluate the best settings for the combined cluster.
 This will allow you to easily configure those settings after the upgrade is complete.

-This section lists the requirements that your network must meet before you can deploy Unified Communications Manager and the IM and Presence Service.
+This section lists the requirements that your network must meet before you can deploy Unified Communications Manager and the Instant Messaging and Presence.